brikis98/yevgeniy-brikman-homepage/_posts/2022-12-03-the-making-of-a-manager.md

 ## 11. Defining a vision

 One way to inspire a team is to share with them an inspiring vision of what the future will look like.
 A key point is that this vision must be concrete.
 It can't be squishy or vague.
-It should be bold and it should be instantly clear whether you've accomplished it.
+It should be bold, and it should be instantly clear whether you've accomplished it.

 For example, compare a political vision like, "America will get wealthier" to "A chicken in every pot."